Apply for this course

 Communication Theory

-The module will consider a range of methods for evaluating communication and consider the theories of the main authorities in the field.
+(option, 15 credits)In this module you will consider the theories of the main authorities in the field of communication.
 The module will consider what is meant by “communication” and why a study of the subject is especially important for communication professionals.

-The aim of the module is to engage students in critical and evaluative considerations using key theories, concepts; this will be through consideration and engaging with the language and discourse related to the subject area.
-Students will be introduced to the problems inherent in defining communication, and the different approaches to the topic.
-Students will also develop further the practical communication skills addressed in earlier modules.
+The aim of the module is for you to engage in critical and evaluative considerations of communication using key theories, concepts; this will be through consideration and engaging with the language and discourse related to the subject area.
+You will be introduced to the problems inherent in defining communication, and the different approaches to the topic.
+You will also develop further the practical communication skills addressed in earlier modules.
 Current affairs will be a key feature in the module to illustrate the application of various theories and concepts

 The module aims to assist in the building of the following specific skills: